akka/akka/akka-docs/rst/general/addressing.rst

 systems or JVMs.
 This means that the logical path (supervision hierarchy) and the physical path (actor deployment) of an actor may diverge if one of its ancestors is remotely supervised.

+Actor path alias or symbolic link?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+As in some real file-systems you might think of a “path alias” or “symbolic link” for an actor, i.e. one actor may be reachable using more than one path.
+However, you should note that actor hierarchy is different from file system hierarchy.
+You cannot freely create actor paths like symbolic links to refer to arbitrary actors.
+As described in the above logical and physical actor path sections, an actor path must be either logical path which represents supervision hierarchy, or physical path which represents actor deployment.

 How are Actor References obtained?
 ----------------------------------